Justice Entry 15 of 25

 Procedure is the path by which institutions try to make judgment fair.
 Filing, notice, evidence, testimony, cross-examination, representation, burdens of proof, appeals, records, and written decisions are not mere technicalities.
 They are ways of limiting power and making public judgment reviewable.

-The common failure is to treat procedure as either sacred form or meaningless delay.
+The common failure is to treat procedure as either untouchable form or meaningless delay.
 Legal insiders may hide injustice behind complexity.
 Outsiders may dismiss procedure because it is slow, expensive, or frustrating.
 Both responses miss the point.
 Procedure must serve justice, and justice needs procedure to keep power from becoming arbitrary.

 The Justice standard is this: build and use courts and institutions so procedure serves truth, rights, proportionality, remedy, and public trust.